Additional information available on the Anthropology Department website.

 Program Learning Outcomes

-- Upon completion of the Anthropology program, students should be able to:
+- Upon completion of the Anthropology degree program, students should be able to:

 - Define and recall key aspects of all four sub‐disciplines of Anthropology

 - Recognize and describe the main characteristics of culture

 - Discuss the most important cultural processes at work in each society

 - Analyze the evolutionary process of sociocultural change

 - Use methodological processes and terminology appropriate to the field of Anthropology

 - Apply an anthropological perspective to real life situations